Quest FAQs

 Do I need special equipment to go on Quest?

 The packing list for a Quest is similar to the packing list for going to camp.
 The list includes things like comfortable clothes, hiking shoes, a sleeping bag and water bottles.
-For 2-week and 3-week Quests, a large backpack is also required and may be borrowed from Tawonga – just let us know in advance of the Quest!.
+A large backpack is also required and may be borrowed from Tawonga – just let us know in advance of the Quest!.
 The packing list for quests is available here.
 If you have any questions, feel free to call our office.
 Click here to watch a short video about packing for Quest.

 Can I bring an iPod or cell phone?

 Quests are a chance to literally and figuratively “unplug” and take a break from technology in order to connect with nature and with the other people on the trip.
 We allow iPods only for listening to music as a group in the SUVs, and teens take turns DJing.
-Personal cell phone use is not permitted.
+Personal cell phone use is not permitted, nor are any electronic devices with internet or phone capabilities, like an Apple Watch.

 What are the teen responsibilities on Quest?